Walid-Ahmed-Dev/Opentelemetry_Observability_Lab/docs/phase-1-docker-compose/architecture/roadmap.md

 - Compare with self-hosted Loki

 **AWS Secrets Manager & Parameter Store:**
-- Migrate secrets from HashiCorp Vault
+- Migrate secrets from HCP Vault
 - Use AWS Secrets Manager for database credentials
 - Use Parameter Store for configuration
 - Implement automatic rotation for RDS passwords